Display to header level

 Program Name: Colcom Revolving Fund for Local Land Trusts

-Description: The Western Pennsylvania Conservancy provides short-term loans to land trusts seeking to conserve high-priority properties in the region.
+Description: The Western Pennsylvania Conservancy (WPC) provides short-term loans to land trusts and other nonprofit organizations seeking to conserve open space and high-priority properties in the region.
 Technical assistance is also provided to support successful project outcomes.

-Organization Eligibility: Ideally, western Pennsylvania organizations (see map) meeting the requirements for a “qualified organization” as defined under Section 170(h)(3) of the Internal Revenue Code and having adopted the Land Trust Standards and Practices (as established by the Land Trust Alliance)
+Organization Eligibility: Western Pennsylvania organizations meeting the requirements for a “qualified organization” as defined under Section 170(h)(3) of the Internal Revenue Code and having adopted the Land Trust Standards and Practices.

 Project Eligibility: Flexible in terms of project selection

-Interest Rate: 0% for first six months; a fixed annual interest rate (below prime) will be established for the remainder of the loan term.
+Interest Rate: 0% for first six to twelve months; a fixed annual interest rate (below prime) will be established for the remainder of the loan term.

 Term: Term of loan is flexible but is typically one to two years.